Fact-checked

 What to do, treatment

-If PUVA therapy is used in the treatment of vitiligo, then Ito's hypomelanosis is tried to be treated with injections of glucocorticosteroids, since there are simply no etiotropic agents for the treatment of pathologies of this type or albinism.
+If PUVA therapy is used in the treatment of vitiligo, then Ito's hypomelanosis is treated with glucocorticosteroid injections, since there are simply no etiotropic agents for the treatment of this type of pathology or albinism.

-In syndromes with ophthalmic or neurological lesions, appropriate symptomatic agents are used.
-But what to do in case of violation of melanin synthesis?
+In case of syndromes with ophthalmological or neurological lesions, appropriate symptomatic means are used.
+But what to do in case of melanin synthesis disorder?

-If a lack of vitamin B12 is identified, supplements with this vitamin are prescribed.
-With a copper deficiency, it is recommended to introduce whole grains, legumes, beef liver, sea fish, eggs, tomatoes, bananas, apricots, walnuts, sunflower seeds and pumpkins into the child's diet.
+If a vitamin B12 deficiency is detected, vitamin supplements are prescribed.
+In case of copper deficiency, it is recommended to introduce whole grain products, legumes, beef liver, sea fish, eggs, tomatoes, bananas, apricots, walnuts, sunflower and pumpkin seeds into the child’s diet.

 Doctors also recommend taking ginkgo biloba preparations for two to three months, which are said to promote repigmentation.

-You can use a hair tonic consisting of carrot juice, sesame oil and fenugreek seed powder; make aloe vera gel hair masks (which contain antioxidants, vitamins B12 and B9, zinc and copper).
+You can use a hair tonic consisting of carrot juice, sesame oil and fenugreek seed powder; make hair masks from aloe vera gel (which contains antioxidants, vitamins B12 and B9, zinc and copper).

 Prevention

-Specific ways to regulate melanogenesis have not yet been found, therefore, there are no measures to prevent congenital pathologies of melanin synthesis in hair follicles.
+Specific methods for regulating melanogenesis have not yet been found, therefore there are no measures to prevent congenital pathologies of melanin synthesis in hair follicles.

-Although researchers claim that antioxidants contribute to the increase in melanin synthesis: vitamins A, C and E, as well as biologically active compounds contained in greens, dark-colored berries and fruits and brightly colored vegetables.
+Although researchers claim that antioxidants, vitamins A, C and E, as well as biologically active compounds found in dark greens, berries and fruits, and brightly colored vegetables, help increase melanin synthesis.

 Forecast

-Most likely, a child’s gray hair will be his “mark” for life: this is the medical prognosis for genetically determined focal or diffuse pigmentation disorders and orphan syndromes.
+Most likely, a child's gray hair will be his "mark" for life: this is the medical prognosis regarding genetically determined focal or diffuse pigmentation disorders and orphan syndromes.